Key Takeaways

 Fort Sam Houston Corridor

 Terrell Hills, Alamo Heights adjacent areas, and the Broadway corridor.
 Median home prices: $280,000-$350,000.
-The highest price points near JBSA, but also the most unique inventory — historic homes, established neighborhoods, and proximity to downtown.
+The highest price points near JBSA, with distinctive inventory including historic homes, established neighborhoods, and proximity to downtown.
 Medical professionals at BAMC drive the rental market here as higher-income tenants, making these premium rentals with strong long-term appreciation.

 Investors actively seek properties in all three JBSA corridors.
-Rental demand from incoming military personnel is essentially guaranteed — and that demand is what makes a competitive marketplace work so well for PCS sellers.
+Steady rental demand from incoming military personnel is what makes contacting multiple investors work so well for PCS sellers: there are typically buyers ready to evaluate your home.

-Why a Cash Marketplace Works Best for PCS Sellers
+Why the Investor Network Works Best for PCS Sellers

 Military families get squeezed from both sides during PCS.
 You need speed because the DOD does not wait.
 You need a fair price because you have equity to protect.
-A cash marketplace solves both problems simultaneously.
+Contacting multiple investors simultaneously can address both problems.

 Here is how Propcash works for JBSA-area military sellers:

-- 500+ investors compete for your property — not one lowball offer from a single buyer who knows you are desperate
+- Our network of cash investors reviews your property, not just one lowball offer from a single buyer who knows you are under pressure

 - No repairs needed.
 Military homes often have deferred maintenance from quick moves and deployment cycles.
 Cash investors buy as-is.

-- Close in 7-14 days — well within most PCS windows.
+- Close in as few as 7-14 days, well within most PCS windows.
 Report to your new duty station without a San Antonio mortgage following you.

 - No dual housing costs.
 You are not paying two mortgages or rent-plus-mortgage while waiting for a traditional sale to close.

 - Zero fees and commissions.
-Every dollar of the offer goes to you — no 5-6% agent commissions eating into proceeds you need for your move.
+Every dollar of the offer goes to you, with no 5-6% agent commissions eating into proceeds you need for your move.

 - VA entitlement freed at closing.
 Buy at your next duty station with your full VA loan benefit intact.

-The difference between a single cash buyer and competing cash offers on a typical JBSA-area home can be $20,000-$30,000.
-That is the difference between competition and desperation — and it is money your family needs during one of the most expensive transitions in military life.
+The difference between a single cash buyer and cash offers from multiple investors on a typical JBSA-area home can be $20,000-$30,000.
+That is the difference between having one option and having several, and it is money your family needs during one of the most expensive transitions in military life.

 Frequently Asked Questions